jaroslaw-weber/blog/data/posts/rewriting-javascript-into-rust-with-wasm.md

 I found out about quasar and yew.
 Great projects.
 But I didn't want to make a one page application.
 I would need to load everything before displaying a website which is not good for user experience, especially on small site targeted for both pc and mobile.
 Also, I wanted to stay SEO friendly as much as possible.
 So I decided to go the "jQuery way" - create static page and manipulate it later.

-For creating static page I site generation library I created - slime.
+For creating static page I used site generation library I created - [slime](https://github.com/jaroslaw-weber/slime).
 It loads data from toml files and put it inside handlebars templates.

 For dom manipulation I used stdweb.